mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 (Of course, for this to work effectively, we need to make sure GHC can compile or type-check your code at least faster than a test suite can run integration tests.
-I do believe more work needs to be done in this front.)
+I do believe more work needs to be done on this front.)

-To these ends, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search which paths are the "most promising", so I structure my code-base to quickly kill off paths that are most likely to be dead-ends or lead to unmaintainable code, and to
+To this end, I try to structure my codebases with the correct scaffolding to help augment the intuition of path exploration: AI has to search which paths are the "most promising", so I structure my code-base to quickly kill off paths that are most likely to be dead-ends or lead to unmaintainable code, and to